 Dowdeswell wrote a report in June on his findings, using the Durban runner as an example of possible wider cheating, and sent it to the Comrades Marathon Association and KZNA to be investigated.

-The runner, who has run for clubs in Phoenix, Shallcross, Queensburgh and Pinetown, completed his 20th Comrades lin 2013, earning himself a prestigious double green number.
+The runner, who has run for clubs in Phoenix, Shallcross, Queensburgh and Pinetown, completed his 20th Comrades last year, earning himself a prestigious double green number.

 Dowdeswell said the runner’s negative splits in the 2013 and 2009 races were “incomprehensible”.